geogory-tib/ezsock/README.md

 I plan on making this more like golang's net package as it's one of the most ergonomic

+## Building
+To build the library simply type `make static` for a static archive or `make shared` for a shared object

 ### Echo Server Example
 ```